matuteiglesias/journal/content/Business/2025-08-19_Strategic_Planning_and_Operationalization_for_Atla.md

 - Created a structured agent prompt template for organizing poverty measurement data.
 - Designed an [[AI]]-powered pipeline for transforming poverty measurement data into various outputs.
 - Proposed research-to-production strategies for poverty measurement, focusing on transparency and authority-building.
-- Explored graduate thesis topics related to poverty measurement and data science.
+- Explored graduate thesis topics related to poverty measurement and [[data science]].

 ### Achievements:
 - Established a comprehensive strategic framework for the Atlas de Pobreza project.